WojcioTrue/moving_elements/README.md

 ## Features
-There are some values for plugin that you can change.
+There are attributes for plugin that you can change.

 - **data-me-breakpoint (default value="lg")**<br/>
 This attribute accepts six values:<br/>